-BUS2056 Human Relations Management (3)
+BUS2056 Management of Human Relations (3)

 Prerequisite: BUS 2000

 The course is based in applied social psychology and is aimed at increasing knowledge of effective individual, group, and team practices in management.
 Through experiential exercises and discussions, participants in the course explore group dynamics as well as personality and relationship theory.
 The work required for upper-division credit will differ in both quantity and quality from that required for lower-division credit.